AnthonyJS/PaymentGateway/README.md

 ### To run the tests

-From the root directory of the project, enter the following:
+From the root directory of the solution, enter the following:

 ```bash
 dotnet test